Currently set to Index

 Can You Even Consider Yourself A Budding Engineer Until You’ve Finished These Books?

-Whether you have yet to complete your college applications, or you’re already in the thick of an engineering degree and are desperate for inspiration on a thesis topic, the right reading material can transform your experiences.
+Whether you have yet to complete your college applications or are already in the thick of an engineering degree and are desperate for inspiration on a thesis topic, the right reading material can transform your experiences.
 Books written by people who have been there and done that have especially been staples of engineering curricula for years, showing students both how to engineer well, and what really happens if things go wrong.
 But, when you’re just starting on your journey (or if your college professor hasn’t exactly chosen the most inspiring texts), the chances are that you haven’t a clue where to begin with your engineering book bucket list.

 # 1 – Structures – Or Why Things Don’t Fall Down by J.E.
 Gordon